shapelets/khiva/doc/sphinx/source/gettingStarted.rst

     make install

 It will install the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.
-No more steps are needed for Mac Os.

 Windows
 =======
 .. _section-installation-windows:

-First, we need to add the folders that contains the binaries of Graphviz, Dot and Doxygen to the environment variable PATH.
+First, we need to ensure the Graphviz, Dot and Doxygen binaries are included in the environment variable PATH.
 Once we have installed all TSA dependencies, we are ready to build and install TSA.
 So, go to the directory where the source code is stored and proceed as follows: